 With approval of the instructor, a student may petition the registrar for waiver of a required course, based on previously completed similar course work at another accredited institution.
 The instructor may require the student to present evidence of this previously completed work.
 The waiver must be approved by the Dean or the Associate Dean.
 No reduction in credits for the degree will be awarded when a course is waived.
 When the work was undergraduate level, the student must take an equivalent number of credits in a required advanced course in the same field.
 When the work was graduate level, the student may take courses in any subject matter to substitute for the waived course.
 If the student requests waiver of more than one required course, separate petitions must be submitted for each course.
-In order for a student to be exempted from Field Education, the petition must contain a signed statement by the Director of Field Education.
+In order for a student to be exempted from Field Education, a petition and evidence of meeting Field Education equivalency must contain a signed statement by the Director of Field Education and be submitted to the Committee on Academic Procedures who will inform the Registrar of the decision.
+For more details, see the section on Field Education Equivalencies on p.
+81.